jklappenbach/cajeta/cmake/README.md

              [VISITOR])
 ```

-which creates a custom command to codegen C++ files from `<input>`.
+which creates a custom command to generate C++ files from `<input>`.
 Running the macro defines the following variables:

 ```
 ANTLR_${name}_INPUT - the ANTLR input used for the macro